atomistic-machine-learning/cG-SchNet/README.md

 # cG-SchNet

-Implementation of cG-SchNet - a conditional generative neural network for 3d molecular structures - accompanying the paper [_"Inverse design of 3d molecular structures with conditional generative neural networks"_](https://arxiv.org/abs/2109.04824) published at ???.
+Implementation of cG-SchNet - a conditional generative neural network for 3d molecular structures - accompanying the paper [_"Inverse design of 3d molecular structures with conditional generative neural networks"_](https://arxiv.org/abs/2109.04824).
 If you are using cG-SchNet in your research, please cite the corresponding paper:

 N.W.A.
 Gebauer, M. Gastegger, S.S.P.
 Hessmann, K.-R. Müller, and K.T.
 Schütt.
 Inverse design of 3d molecular structures with conditional generative neural networks. arXiv preprint arXiv:2109.04824.